August 15, 2014

 If you have not ordered Speaking Amish yet, click on the Buy Speaking Amish tab today!

-Check out the new verb on the PA German Verbs tab!
+Check out the PA German Verbs tab for three more German verbs!